The International Student Office is here to help you succeed.

 We understand as an international student you have more to worry about than your domestic counterparts.
 Our primary goal is to ensure you maintain valid immigration status.

-The International Student staff serve as Designated School Official (DSO) for F-1 students or Responsible Officer (ROs) for J-1 students.
+The International Student Office staff serve as Designated School Officials (DSO) for F-1 students or Responsible Officer (ROs) for J-1 students.
 The DSO/RO is your primary source for information on immigration rules and regulations.
-Another responsibility of the DSO/RO is to keep your record in the Student and Exchange Visitor Information System (SEVIS) up-to-date, which is mandatory under U.S. federal law.
+DSOs/ROs keep your record in the Student and Exchange Visitor Information System (SEVIS) up-to-date, which is mandatory under U.S. federal law.
 To do this, we require your help.

 We need to know if you